erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

-In the first phase one needs to determine what Trauth et.al call Percetption of need, Feasabillity and Analysis The ISO/IEC standard 12207 calls this **Needs Determination** after the needs have been determined they are fleshed out in the **Concept and Exploration**
+In the first phase one needs to determine what Trauth et.al call Percetption of need, Feasabillity and Analysis The ISO/IEC standard 12207 calls this **Needs Determination** after the needs, the inital requirments, have been determined through the above mentions process they are then fleshed out in the **Concept and Exploration** according to the SDLC_ISO_IEC_12207 this is the time to make a risk anaysis of your development stategy, and then adopt that strategy, such as a once through(waterfall), iterative(such as RUP) or evulotionary software model()
 Most models cover some form of risk assesment, involved in the requiremnts gathering process.
 In the Spiral model the concept of risk assessment is essential while in models like RUP it has a lesser role.

 ## Second phase   *Design*